-Top 10 Irish pubs to visit in Cork City
+Top ten Irish pubs you must visit in Cork City

 A little expensive, but a good place for a drink in that part of down.